-ISO as international standards, therefore, provide Guide 64 (Guide for the inclusion of environmental aspects in product standards) and TR14062 (Environmental management -
+ISO as international standards, therefore, provide Guide 64 (Guide for the inclusion of environmental aspects in product standards) and TR14062 (Environmental management -Integrating environmental aspects into product).
+IEC, International Electrotechnical Commission started to study environmental standards covering a variety of products seeking for international alignment at the WG2 of a new technical committee (TC111).

-(3) Product assessment guidelines applied by industrial associations
+(2) Product assessment guidelines applied by industrial associations